markglibres/cad.web/src/Mef/README.txt

 How to (Module Application):

-1. Create separate web application
+1. Create separate web application.
+Assembly name should end with *.Module.dll
 2. Add assembly: System.ComponentModel.Composition
 3. Add reference for CAD.Web
 4. Create new controller